stuartherbert/putting-ansible-to-work/organising-your-ansible-files.md

 otherwise it does nothing.

+## roles/&lt;os&gt;/&lt;role&gt;/defaults/main.yml

+`roles/<os>/<role>/defaults/main.yml` is a YAML file that holds any variables that the role wants to define.
+These variables can be overridden from the inventory's host vars and group vars.

 ## roles/&lt;os&gt;/&lt;role&gt;/files/

 `roles/<os>/<role>/files/` is a folder that holds any files that the `<role>` copies up to the target computer.
 Use the [copy module](http://docs.ansible.com/copy_module.html) to perform the upload.